vbhati15/setu/README.md

 ✓ Valid — this certificate has not been altered
 ```

-Change one character in that same downloaded file and re-run it:
+Change one character in that same file and run it again:

 ```
 ✗ Invalid — signature does not match